 Contact us if you have any questions.

-*Data source: Median salaries for medical and legal interpreters in California for 12-month period September 2017–August 2018 from Burning Glass® Technologies.
+*Data source: Mean salaries for medical and legal interpreters in California for 12-month period March 2019 – February 2020 from Burning Glass® Technologies.